Skip to contents

 As we can see, the estimates and standard errors are identical.
 The argument against the use of mixed models, i.e. that using mixed models for panel data will yield biased estimates and standard errors, is based on an incorrect model specification (Mundlak 1978).
 As such, when the (mixed) model is properly specified, the estimator of the mixed model is identical to the ‘within’ (i.e. FE) estimator.

-As a consequence, we cannot only use the above specified mixed model for panel data, we can even specify more complex models including within-effects, between-effects or random effects variation.
+As a consequence, not only can we use the mixed model specified above for panel data, we can even specify more complex models including within-effects, between-effects or random effects variation.
 A mixed models approach can model the causes of endogeneity explicitly by including the (separated) within- and between-effects of time-varying fixed effects and including time-constant fixed effects.

 mixed_2 <- lmer(